pmf/vimcurl/README.markdown

 Implementation
 ==============

-Vim's libcall-function has String -> String semantics, so we can only pass one single string parameter to a function in a library.
+Vim's libcall-function requires the function in the external library to have String -> String semantics, so we can only pass one single string parameter to this external function.
 I will probably implement POST-support by overloading the Vimcurl-function in vimcurl.vim so it takes a Vim-dictionary and encodes this somehow in a String to pass to a make_POST_request-function in the library.